ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

 .. _ml_dataset_training:

-Training a surrogate model from WarpX data
+Training a Surrogate Model from WarpX Data
 ==========================================

 Suppose we have a WarpX simulation that we wish to replace with a neural network surrogate model.